cgruver/workspace-backup-prototype/README.md

 1. A CronJob runs in the namespace where the Dev Workspace Operator is installed.

+   __Note:__ The CronJob does not work yet.
+It needs a custom service account with some role bindings.

 1. The CronJob inspects all Dev Spaces namespaces for DevWorkspaces that have been started within a configurable amount of time.  i.e. the last 24 hours.

 1. The CronJob will extract necessary metadata on the DevWorkspace to be backed up and then instantiate a Template which creates a Job in the namespace of the DevWorkspace that runs a backup routine.